cldf/pycldf/docs/dataset.rst

 ================

-The core object of the API, bundling most access to CLDF data, is the `pycldf.Dataset`.
+The core object of the API, bundling most access to CLDF data, is the :class:`pycldf.Dataset` .
 In the following we'll describe its attributes and methods, bundled into thematic groups.